5 Power Foods to Eat While Pregnant - Baby Chick

 Share

-Pregnancy is often a time that women start thinking more about what they are eating.
+Pregnancy is often a time when women start thinking more about what they are eating.
 Even though pregnant women are notorious for having food cravings, many people use it as an opportunity to eat healthier foods.
 After all, you are growing a baby!
 Nutrients are the building blocks that support the cell-by-cell growth of a whole other person — from the heart, lungs, and skin to the bones, spine, and brain!

 Your body will try to take what it needs from mom to build a baby, but it can’t give what it doesn’t have, and no one wants their own bones being broken down to help give the baby what it needs.
 You may also be left feeling crummy if the baby has to dive deep into your stores to find what it needs to thrive.
 This is where a nutrient-dense diet (and a solid prenatal vitamin to fill in the gaps) is important to provide the vitamins and minerals and support both mom and baby.